Broccoli Beer Cheese Soup

 soup in a square white bowl with a spoon inside.

-The leftovers are just as good, if not better and great re-heated.
 I don't recommend freezing this soup.
 Usually when the dairy thaws and gets re-heated it separates and has a grainy texture.
+Leftovers, on the other hand, are just as good, if not better and great re-heated.

 Keep scrolling for tips, process photos, additional cheesy soup recipes and more!